BigWorldSetup/BigWorldSetup-Fixpack/readme.md

 ## Usage when installing mods manually

-The fixpack is primarily intended for use by [Big World Setup](https://forums.beamdog.com/discussion/44476/tool-big-world-setup-bws-mod-manager-for-baldurs-gate-enhanced-edition-trilogy-for-windows/p1) tool.
-Big World Fixpack will be downloaded automatically and applied to all of the mods you selected without requiring you to take any manual action.
 Use caution when integrating it in manual installs and make sure you understand the below:

 The Big World Fixpack has a WeiDU-based cross-platform install script (Windows: run _ApplyPatches.bat,  OSX/Linux/other:  run weidu _ApplyPatches.tp2) and will validate each patch before applying it by checking the VERSION of the target mod in your game folder and comparing it to the VERSION in the Fixpack patches.
 If there is a mismatch, it will pause and ask you whether you want to patch anyway or skip that mod.
 It is also safe to run the WeiDU Fixpack script multiple times, because it will skip mods that have already been patched.